jcchikikomori/MyAngularLite/README.md

 This is recommended for beginners in AngularJS.
 Build, Test and Go!

 # Instructions
-Just Install Dependecies first.. (nodejs and npm is required!)
+Just Install Dependecies first.. (npm is required!)

 Shell Command: `npm install`